Italy's Treasures: Sophia Loren

 Sophia Loren Primo Piano

-Still beautiful, in this, her 80th year, Sophia has learned to tap the source.
-Not only was she the most famous and favourite Italian actress in the 1950s, ‘60s and ‘70s, but even today, her sense of style and elegance is faultless.
-Her career and achievements have been extraordinary when one considers that she has appeared in over 80 films, has received an impressive list of awards, and been a mother to two sons.
+Still beautiful, in this, her 80th year, Sophia Loren has learned to tap that source.
+Arguably the most famous Italian actress of all time, her sense of style and elegance is faultless.
+Her career and achievements have been extraordinary: She has appeared in over 80 films, received an impressive list of awards, and been a mother to two sons.

 Humble beginnings and early stardom

-Sophia Loren was born Sofia Villani Scicolone on 20th September 1934.
-It appears that she was quite a wispy, skinny girl before her teenage years which is hard to believe!
+Sophia Loren was born Sofia Villani Scicolone on September 20, 1934.
+It appears that she was quite a wispy, skinny girl before her teenage years — hard to believe today.
 Her parents were Romilda and Riccardo and, due to a previous marriage when the law did not allow divorce in Italy, the couple did not marry.
 She had a sister, Anna Maria, and they spent their early childhood with their maternal grandmother in Pozzuoli, near Naples.
-During World War II, Pozzuoli, with its harbour and munitions factory, was raided often.
-For safety, they moved to Naples only returning after the war.
-It was then that her grandmother opened a ‘pub’ in their lounge.
+During World War II, Pozzuoli, with its harbor and munitions factory, was raided often.
+For safety, they moved to Naples ,only returning after the war.
+It was then that her grandmother opened a pub in their lounge.
 Her mother played piano, Maria sang and Sofia waited on the tables.
-The American GIs were frequent visitors and it is supposed that this was Sofia’s first experience of public performance.
+The American GIs were frequent visitors and it is widely understood that this was Sofia’s first experience of public performance.

-Sofia Lazzaro (as she was known then because it was said her beauty would awake Lazarus from the dead) entered the Miss Italia beauty pageant in 1950, where she captured the attention of Carlo Ponti, who was a judge at the pageant.
-He was 37 and she was 14.
-He was a film producer and cast her in various minor roles, one of which was Quo Vadis (1951), which launched her career.
+Once known as Sofia Lazzaro — it was said her beauty would awake Lazarus from the dead — Sophia entered the Miss Italia beauty pageant in 1950, where she captured the attention of Carlo Ponti, who was a judge at the show.
+(He was 37 and she was 14.)
+A film producer, Ponti cast her in various minor roles, one of which was Quo Vadis (1951), which launched her career.
 It was at this time that her name was changed and in her performance in La Favorita (1952), she went by the name of Sophia Loren.

 Success and the men in her on-screen life